Mrs Samantha Turner

 Reports & invited lectures

-I am a guest lecturer at Marjon University once a year delivering a lecture for the Speech and Language Therapy students on inter-professional working within neurological rehabilitation services.
+I am a guest lecturer at Plymouth Marjon University once a year delivering a lecture for the Speech and Language Therapy students on the importance of inter-professional working within neurological rehabilitation services.

 Other academic activities

 - Collaboration project with Help for Heroes charity by delivering Occupational Therapy health and well-being sessions jointly with students.